markohautala/django-auth-crud-app/README.md

 - This will create a copy of the repository under your GitHub account.

 ### Clone the Forked Repository:

+- Go to the GitHub repository https://github.com/markohautala/django-auth-crud-app

+- Locate the Code button above the list of files (next to 'Add file') and click it

+- choose a preferred cloning option by selecting either HTTPS or GitHub CLI.

+- Open Git Bash

+- Change the current working directory to the one where you want the cloned directory

+- Type git clone and paste the URL from the clipboard ($ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY)

+- Press Enter to create your local clone

 #### Deploying on Heroku: